mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation/advanced.md

 The build of mongocxx-3.9.0 automatically downloads and installs the C driver if the C driver is not detected.
 To use an existing install of the C driver, set `CMAKE_PREFIX_PATH` to the directory containing the C driver install.

+* For mongocxx-3.9.x, libmongoc 1.25.0 or later is required.
 * For mongocxx-3.8.x, libmongoc 1.24.0 or later is required.
 * For mongocxx-3.7.x, libmongoc 1.22.1 or later is required.
 * For mongocxx-3.6.x, libmongoc 1.17.0 or later is required.